chi-fiddler-crabs-2015/dbc-overflow/README.md

 -RSpec
 -Capybara

+### GROUP STUFF
-{INSERT NAME} was a group project completed by Tyler Kowalewski, Kay Lindenberg, and David Vaynshteyn
+was a group project completed by Tyler Kowalewski, Kay Lindenberg, and David Vaynshteyn